Arbaz8888/Energy-Meter/README.md

 2)Measure the performance of trained model.

-3)Using K-fold cross validation technique evaluating different Machine Learning Algorithms to identify which model is performing well.
+3)Evaluating different Machine Learning Algorithms to identify which model is performing well.

 4)To estimate the generalization accuracy of a model on the future data.